Darren Aronofsky's unrealized projects: Maleficent

+Moses

+In addition to Maleficent, Aronofsky was at the same time being courted by Warner Bros. to direct their religious epic Moses.

 The General

 On April 17, 2012, Aronofsky reported that he would direct an Unforgiven-style George Washington movie The General, from a script by Adam Cooper and Bill Collage with Paramount Pictures in negotiations to develop the film.

 Red Sparrow

 On August 14, 2013, Deadline reported that Aronofsky was in talks to direct a film adaptation of Jason Matthews' spy novel Red Sparrow, with Eric Warren Singer attached to write its script.
 However, The Hollywood Reporter later reported on January 16, 2014, that Aronofsky had abandoned the project.
 On June 9, 2014, it was announced that David Fincher would direct the film, although no release date was announced at the moment.
 The film was eventually produced with Francis Lawrence directing.

 MaddAddam TV series

 On June 4, 2014, Deadline reported that Aronofsky will produce the TV series based on Margaret Atwood’s MaddAddam trilogy and potentially direct for HBO.
 There have been no developments since.